-Air return to the furnace must have a minimum free area opening that meets the minimum installation clearances found on page 5.
+Air return to the furnace must have a minimum free area opening (see Table 1).
 A return air grille for closet or alcove installations is available.
-Acceptable installations with return air entering through an opening in the floor, ceiling of a closet, or alcove installation, must meet all of the following requirements:
+Acceptable closet installations with return air entering through an opening in the floor or ceiling of a closet, must meet all of the following requirements:

-- The return air opening, regardless of its location, must not be smaller than size specified on unit data label.
+- The return air opening, regardless of its location in the closet, must not be smaller than size specified on unit data label.
 If located in the floor, the opening must be provided with a means of preventing its inadvertent closure by flat object(s) placed over the opening. - A return air grille must be used when furnace is installed in a closet or alcove: